 - Assistance obtaining other public benefits

-- Additional temporary financial assistance include:
+- Additional temporary financial assistance, which includes:

 - Rental assistance